 Wharton Esherick is called the Dean of American Woodworkers.
 He was making what we call contemporary, or studio furniture long before those terms existed.
-This Wharton Esherick coffee table is an example of his eye for balance and design.
+This Wharton Esherick-inspired coffee table is an example of his eye for balance and design.

 Wharton Esherick Coffee Table

 We will be recreating this table during this five-day class.
 The curved legs pose a challenge with their through mortise and tenon joinery.
 Come see how traditional woodworking techniques can be applied to a table created by this woodworking pioneer in 1951.

 Some of the skills you will learn in this class:

 Materials are not included in the class fee.
 Lumber for this project may be purchased through us or on your own and shipped to our shop at least four weeks prior to the class.

 Each student should supply his, or her, own:

 - Safety glasses and hearing protection